Fitness Volt

 Read more about power cleans form benefits

-Weighted Bar Exercise Workout
+Best Weighted Bar Workout for Toning and Fitness

 Please note: the repetitions listed are only suggestions.
 Do more or fewer reps depending on the weight of your body bar and your current level of fitness.
 The last few reps of each set should be challenging, but you should still be able to complete them using the correct form.

-Weighted Bar Exercises – Wrapping Up
+Wrapping Up

 It’s incredible to think that, with just a simple weighted bar, you can work every muscle in your body.
-A lot of people believe that to work out, get fit, and lose weight, you need access to state of the art equipment, but that isn’t really true.
+A lot of people believe that to work out, get fit, and lose weight, you need access to state-of-the-art equipment, but that isn’t really true.

 So long as you work hard, you can achieve many fitness goals using the most basic workout gear.